center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

 Project Goal
 ------------

-The Pyramid of Pain [#f1]_ has been used by detection engineers to determine the cost or “pain” it would cause an adversary to evade defenses that are effective at that level of the pyramid.
+The Pyramid of Pain [#f1]_ has been used by detection engineers to determine the cost or “pain” it would impose on an adversary to evade defenses at a given level of the pyramid.
 Starting at the bottom: hash values, IP addresses, and domains are trivial for an adversary to change and continue their attack.
-Indicators further up the pyramid are more difficult for an adversary to change and consume more time and money.
-Tactics, Techniques, and Procedures (TTPs), such as those in MITRE ATT&CK®, are at the top of the pyramid because they are the most costly to change.
+Indicators further up the pyramid are more difficult for an adversary to change and consume more time and money, imposing more pain.
+Tactics, Techniques, and Procedures (TTPs), such as those in MITRE ATT&CK®, are at the top of the pyramid because they are the most costly for an adversary to change

 .. figure:: _static/pyramid_of_pain.png
    :alt: Pyramid of Pain - Created by David Bianco